Free no-obligation valuations Contact a Valuer Directly

 The Hawick RFC collection brings together an exceptional selection of match-worn jerseys, international caps, match balls, and ephemera, including items from the distinguished prop Hugh Ferns McLeod (1932–2014).

-Below is a preview from the collection.
+Below is a preview of the collection.

-1896-1897 player's cap of Sir Thomas Henderson (1874-1951)
+Lot 1: 1896-1897 player's cap of Sir Thomas Henderson (1874-1951)

 £300-600